-Throughout this pandemic, San Antonio ISD has taken the lead in ensuring our learning environments are as safe as possible for our children and educators.
-We have implemented sound strategies and best practices around mask wearing, weekly COVID-19 testing and vaccinations, social distancing, sanitation, and ventilation.
-As a result, we have seen less than a 2% positivity rate in our schools so far this year.
+Throughout this pandemic, SAISD has taken the lead in ensuring our learning environments are as safe as possible for our children and educators.
+We have implemented sound strategies and best practices around mask wearing, weekly COVID-19 testing, vaccination clinics, social distancing, sanitation, and ventilation.
+As a result, we have seen very low numbers of cases in our schools.